-"The interface’s ‘Kingdom Expectations’ forbid people from forming exclusive communities, for example based on gender, race, ethnicity, heritage, education, age, or socio-economic status: membership to a community was based only on one consideration—the location of a citizen’s habitual residence."
+"The interface's 'Kingdom Expectations' (think Community Standards) forbid people from forming exclusive communities, for example based on gender, race, ethnicity, heritage, education, age, or socio-economic status: membership to a community was based only on one consideration—the location of a citizen's habitual residence."

 [Example Feature Three]

-**Continuous polling, rating, and reviewing of aspiring community, Cluscomm, and Unicomm ‘admins’ based on their published platforms, resulting in unprogrammed leadership changes which will be devoid of the ceremony and drama of today’s elections.
+**Continuous polling, rating, and reviewing of serving and aspiring community, Cluscomm, and Unicomm 'admins' based on their agenda, as spelt out in their published platforms, resulting in unprogrammed leadership changes which will be devoid of the ceremony and drama of today's elections.
 Consequently, as the kingdom spreads its wings globally, elections and electoral laws will gradually fall defunct.